9 things you might not know about transporting horses by aeroplane - Horse & Hound

-Flying horses around the world requires military organisation.
+Flying horses around the world requires impressive levels of organisation.
 Horse & Hound watches the operation swing into action at Heathrow, with horse transport company IRT ahead of a flight to Australia

 A busy schedule